scrum-tds/repositorio-compartilhado/README.md

-#### grupo quando forem adicionar no main escrevam esse comando antes do push: git pull --rebase origin main
+#### Quando for adicionar no main escreva esse comando antes do push: git pull --rebase origin main

 passo a passo no terminal: